StefanoScacco/FORM-codes/Spin2plus/README.md

  - from_eeXg_to_Xeeg.frm: this code takes the amplitude resulting from the scattering process electron positron into X and photon and translates it into the amplitude for decay of X into electron positron photon, converting s, t, u into mX, x, y variables and changing sign to photon momentum.

- - unitar_gggg.frm: this code simply substitutes t, u Mandelstam variables in terms of s and costheta = x as scattering angle, to be able to perform integration in x and obtain partial wave component for unitarity constraint.
+ - unitar_gggg.frm: this code simply substitutes t, u Mandelstam variables in terms of s and costheta = x as scattering angle, to be able to perform integration in x and obtain partial wave component for unitarity constraint, in the photon scattering case, for the photon coupling.